ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 provides information on the RDF type of the associate schema instances.

+This value MUST be valid according to the JSON-LD `@type` keyword as described in [Section 3.5 of JSON-LD-11](https://www.w3.org/TR/json-ld11/#specifying-the-type);
+it is thus related to the information provided via the x-jsonld-context keyword (see {{keywords-context}}).

-It SHOULD NOT reference an [RDF Datatype](https://www.w3.org/TR/rdf11-concepts/#section-Datatypes), because it is not intended to provide syntax information, but only semantic ones.
+It SHOULD NOT reference an [RDF Datatype](https://www.w3.org/TR/rdf11-concepts/#section-Datatypes) because it is not intended to provide syntax information, but only semantic information.

 ## The x-jsonld-context JSON Schema keyword {#keywords-context}

 The x-jsonld-context value
-provides the information required to interpret the associate schema instances as JSON-LD according to the specification in [Section 6.1 of JSON-LD-11](https://www.w3.org/TR/json-ld11/#interpreting-json-as-json-ld).
+provides the information required to interpret the associated schema instances as JSON-LD according to the specification in [Section 6.1 of JSON-LD-11](https://www.w3.org/TR/json-ld11/#interpreting-json-as-json-ld).